 Frequently asked questions about FuelEU

 FuelEU adds new responsibilities and demands to owners and operators sailing in EEA waters.
-Here we answer to some of the questions we are frequently asked about this radical new regulation.
+Here we answer some of the questions frequently asked about this radical new regulation.

 Who is responsible for FuelEU – the owner or manager?